We know D.C. Get our free newsletter to stay in the know.

-Some folks considered this widespread celebration of the ADA and the formal recognition of long COVID as a potential disability positive side effects of a COVID-era heightened awareness of disability from people not part of the community.
+Some considered this widespread celebration of the ADA, and the formal recognition of long COVID as a potential disability, positive side effects of a COVID-era heightened awareness of disability from people not part of the community.
 And with that comes a better understanding from employers of the feasibility of reasonable work accommodations under the law.

-Local advocates have guided workers with disabilities and their employers through office reopening periods—including government employees, who Mayor Muriel Bowser pushed to return to the office last month as a part of reopening D.C.
-But timelines for the return to the office vary from agency to agency, and the Office of Personnel Management (OPM) issued a memo on July 23 to agencies—whose back-to-office plans were due July 19—encouraging them to strategically deploy remote work “in the context of changes in workplaces nationwide as a result of the pandemic and in response to long-term workforce trends.”
+Local advocates have guided workers with disabilities and their employers through office reopening periods.
+These workers include government employees, who Mayor Muriel Bowser pushed to return to the office last month as a part of reopening D.C.
+But timelines for the return to the office vary from agency to agency.
+The Office of Personnel Management (OPM) issued a memo on July 23 to agencies—whose back-to-office plans were due July 19—encouraging them to strategically deploy remote work “in the context of changes in workplaces nationwide as a result of the pandemic and in response to long-term workforce trends.”

 Particularly for people with disabilities, concerns around the delta variant of COVID-19 have lent more urgency to negotiations around accommodations.
 This is especially true for people who are navigating the world of work accommodations for the first time, either due to getting long COVID, needing accommodations to comply with back-in-office COVID precautions, or due to underlying immunocompromising conditions (which are more common among people with disabilities) that make folks more susceptible to the virus even if vaxxed.

-Mack knew there was a system for requesting reasonable work accommodations, but had never done so, other than to ask for support setting up her desk so she, whose juvenile rheumatoid arthritis makes it difficult for her to reach things, could work at her computer.
+Mack knew there was a system for requesting reasonable work accommodations, but had never done so.
+The exception was when she asked for support setting up her desk so Mack, whose juvenile rheumatoid arthritis makes it difficult for her to reach things, could work at her computer.
 She just didn’t know exactly how to go about it.
 Back in June, after months contemplating what a back-to-office future at her workplace would mean for her, she decided to tell her supervisor what she would be requesting.
 For Mack, remote work arrangements were necessary for multiple reasons.
 Apart from being immunocompromised, her joint mobility issues in an in-person office setting meant she would need help (which she regularly got from her spouse) putting on and taking off her mask to eat or drink.

 Having the Talk